Planning Your Trip

-- If you visit one of the national parks on January 20, Martin Luther King, Jr. Day; April 18, start of National Park Week; August 25, National Park Service’s birthday; September 26, National Public Lands Day; or November 11, Veterans Day, then your admission will be free of charge.
+- If you visit one of the national parks on January 20, Martin Luther King, Jr. Day; April 18, start of National Park Week; August 5, the celebration of the passage of the Great American Outdoors act; August 25, National Park Service’s birthday; September 26, National Public Lands Day; or November 11, Veterans Day, then your admission will be free of charge.
 Students in fourth grade also get free admission while visiting national parks.

 - For a decent bargain, purchase the Montana State Parks Non-resident Entrance Pass, which will reward you with free entrance and discounted camping fees.
 The one-year pass is $50 per vehicle.
 A seven-day non-resident pass is also available and offers some useful savings as well.

 - One of the best things to do in Montana is hike and that’s an activity you can do for free in many places.
 A great resource for finding a hiking trail to suit your abilities, time constraints, and interests is the Montana Office of Tourism.

 - A fantastic way to learn about the state’s culture and enjoy a fun free night out, is to attend an art walk in either Bozeman or Missoula.
 You can interact with local artists and residents and view a wide-range of mediums.

 - Virginia City and Nevada City, well-preserved ghost towns, are free to roam.
 Start your adventure by visiting the Virginia City Depot and Visitor Information Center.